RedisLabs/redislabs-docs/content/platforms/kubernetes/redb/create-aa-database.md

   - Format: `<db-name><ingress-suffix>`
   - Example value: `myaadb-docs.rec-docs.redisdemo.com`

-## Add support for Active-Active to the REC resources
+## Add `activeActive` section to the REC resource file

 From inside your K8s cluster, use `kubectl edit <rec-resource>.yaml` to add the following the the `spec` section of your REC resource.
-Do this for each participating Redis Enterprise cluster.
+Do this for each participating cluster.

-If you are using an [ingress controller]({{<relref "/platforms/kubernetes/redb/set-up-ingress-controller.md">}}):
+If you are using an [ingress controller]({{<relref "content/platforms/kubernetes/redb/set-up-ingress-controller.md">}}):

   ```yaml
   activeActive: